 The term “sustainability” has come to mean many different things to many different people.
-Start a sustainable search in Google and you’ll quickly find links for sustainable farming, sustainable shopping, sustainable energy, sustainable packaging, even sustainable cat food.
+Start a sustainable search in Google and you’ll quickly find links for sustainable farming, sustainable shopping, sustainable energy, sustainable packaging, sustainable secondhand rings, even sustainable cat food.
 No matter what sustainability means to each individual though, there is no doubt that it remains a more crucial topic than ever, particularly in the fashion industry.
 While sustainable fashion may include a variety of facets within the industry, the ultimate goal for everyone involved remains the same.
 As sustainable fashion industry veteran, Almarina Bianchi, puts it, “We are all in the same boat.
 We don’t have a reset button, we’re already in the middle of climate change.
 We need to understand how we can address things now, upstream, and for the future, downstream.”

 Sustainable Fashion: A Designers Perspective